Joseph Anderson (cricketer)

 Joseph Anderson (31 January 1878 — 10 June 1961) was a Scottish first-class cricketer and sports outfitter.

 Anderson was born at Perth in January 1878.
-A club cricketer for Perthshire County Cricket Club, he made his debut in first-class cricket for Scotland against the touring West Indians at Edinburgh in 1906, with his next appearance coming against the touring Australians in 1909.
+A club cricketer for Perthshire, he made his debut in first-class cricket for Scotland against the touring West Indians at Edinburgh in 1906, with his next appearance coming against the touring Australians in 1909.
 He played two first-class matches against Ireland in 1909 and 1910, before making his final first-class appearance at Perth in 1912 against the touring Australians.
 Anderson scored 139 runs in his five first-class matches at an average of 15.44, with a highest score of 31 which came against Ireland in 1909.
 By profession, Anderson was a sports outfitter.
 Between 1904 and 1914, he produced the annual Scottish cricket annual from his outfitting business.
 Anderson died at Perth in June 1961.